avbentem/preservica-api-demo/README.md

 Some viewers may offer a full screen mode, which is explicitly allowed for our `<iframe>`.

+The viewer's URL is always `<API host>/Render/render/external?entity=IO&entityRef=...&token=...` regardless the content type.
+It will enforce a download if it cannot find a suitable viewer.

 Assets that are not stored on a readable storage adapter are not available for preview or download.

 ## Development